GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: 'Attribution Reporting'
+subhead: >
-subhead: An API to measure when an ad click or view leads to a conversion, such as a purchase on an advertiser site.
+  Measure when an ad click or view leads to a conversion, such as a purchase on an advertiser site.
+description: >
-description: An API to measure when an ad click or view leads to a conversion, such as a purchase on an advertiser site.
+  Measure when an ad click or view leads to a conversion, such as a purchase on an advertiser site.
 date: 2021-05-18
-updated: 2023-01-20
+updated: 2023-03-14
 authors:
   - maudn
-  - samdutton
   - alexandrawhite
 ---